 Viewing Industry Benchmark Results

 Once your industry is set in the Benchmarks section, you'll see a results summary that looks like the one below.
-In this view, you can see industry averages for key profit, cash, and productivity metrics, as well as quick and current ratios:
+In this view, you can see industry averages for key profit, cash, & spending metrics, as well as current ratios:

 Note that you can see two kinds of data compared to the benchmarks:

 - Actual results that you've entered from your accounting solution